TXBA Speed Workshop Week 3

 say that I practiced enough.
 As I learned the hard way it is not as easy to spot

-a week to resolve the issue with a few days where I did only practice things that
+a week for my hand to heal with a few days where I could only practice things that

 did not involve HO/POs.

 But like magic today I could perform HO/POs naturally and they sound quite good.

 I still need to work on making them even in terms of loudness and consistency